Contents on this page

 How do I search for Hosts whose interests match mine?

 Type in your key interest in the Search bar.
 This will bring up anyone else who has listed that interest in their 'Top 5'.
 To see all available Host options (as opposed to Guest Only options), just click on the Host & Guest catgeory, under All Categories, in the first filter on the left hand side of the screen.
-You can then filter further by using more options down the left hand side, eg. UK Area, Preferred Length of Stay, Host Type or Pets.
+You can then filter further by using more options down the left hand side, eg. Location, Preferred Length of Stay, Host Type or Pets.
 It will bring up the most Hosts if you work through one filter at a time.
+To get back to the main Listings page, just click on the orange SisterStay logo in the top left hand corner of the screen.

 Can I save my search results?